Get the latest price?

 2. Thermal Conductivity of Ceramics

 The thermal conductivity of ceramics, measured in W/m·K, determines how efficiently heat flows through the material.
-Ceramic materials span a wide thermal conductivity range—from highly insulating zirconia (2–3 W/m·K) to highly conductive aluminum nitride (up to 200 W/m·K).
+Technical ceramic components span a wide thermal conductivity range—from highly insulating zirconia (2–3 W/m·K) to highly conductive aluminum nitride (up to 200 W/m·K).
 Selecting ceramics with suitable thermal conductivity helps optimize heat dissipation, extend the service life of electronic components, and prevent thermal degradation.
-At Mascera, we supply high thermal conductivity ceramics tailored for thermal management in power electronics, LEDs, and IGBT modules.
+At Mascera, we supply ceramics with high thermal conductivity tailored for thermal management in power electronics, LEDs, and IGBT modules.

 3. Ceramic Density